sanjit1995/Cricket-Match-Winner-Prediction/README.md

-# Predicting Match Winner in a Cricket Match using Logistic Regression
+# React Web-App for Predicting Match Winner in a Cricket Match using Logistic Regression